mike-lischke/java2typescript/doc/features.md

 ## <a name="interfaces">Interfaces</a>

 Java interfaces are more than interfaces in the original sense (API contracts), as they can have actual code, much like classes.
 As this is not supported in Typescript different paths are taken in the conversion process.
-Java interfaces without methods and initialized fields are converted directly to their TS equivalent.
+Java interfaces without methods and initialized fields are converted directly to their TS interface equivalent.
 Otherwise they are implemented as abstract classes, which is an acceptable workaround.
 Especially, as TS interfaces can extend TS classes.

+## <a name="modifiers">Modifiers and Access Levels</a>

+Typescript, just like Java, supports the usual `public`, `protected` and `private` access levels.
+They are directly taken over, with the exception that a public class is converted to an exported class.
+In addition to those Java also knows the [package-private](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) access level, which has no representation in Typescript.
+Therefore it is converted to its closest semantic: `protected`.
+This may lead to a problem if code in the same package tries to access such a protected member (which is valid in Java).
+You have to solve this manually.

+In addition to access levels there's a range of additional modifiers:

+- `native`: unsupported, ignored
+- `synchronized`: unsupported, ignored
+- `transient`: unsupported, ignored
+- `volatile`: unsupported, ignored
+- `static`: same meaning in TS, taken over
+- `abstract`: same meaning in TS, taken over
+- `final`: converted to `readonly`
+- `strictfp`: unsupported, ignored
+- `sealed`, unsupported (Java 17), ignored
+- `non-sealed`, unsupported (Java 17), ignored

 ## <a name="enumerations">Enumerations</a>